onionmill/stashpay-website/src/markdown/terms.md

 ### 5. FEES

 5.1 StashPay may charge transaction fees for sending and receiving Bitcoin through the Service.
 Fees will be disclosed in advance and are subject to change.

+5.2 StashPay is an open source client app and does not charge fees itself.
+Any transaction fees for sending and receiving Bitcoin through the client app arise from the Breez Liquid SDK, the Boltz.exchange service, the Liquid Network and the Bitcoin miners.
+By using the Service you agree to the terms of these third party services.

 ### 6. INTEGRATION